Recover Emails from a Dismounted Exchange Database

 - Select 'EDB to Live Exchange'.

-- You can use the default job name or click ‘New Job’ to assign a custom name, making it easier to identify later.
+- You may keep the default job name or select ‘New Job’ to create a custom name, making it easier to recognize and manage the job later.

 - Click the ‘Browse for EDB file’ button.

-- Choose the offline or corrupted EDB file from your local drive or a shared network folder with read and write permissions.
+- Select the offline or dismounted EDB file from your local drive or a shared network location, ensuring you have the required read and write permissions to access the file.

 - After the recovery process finishes, click on the mailbox to expand its contents.
 You’ll be able to browse through folders like emails, contacts, calendars, tasks, journals, and notes.
 Simply click on any folder to see a detailed preview on the right-hand side.